How to Find Your Furnace and Change Your Furnace Filter

 Where Is My Furnace Filter Located?

-You’ll usually find the air filter in the blower compartment, which is accessible through a metal door or hatch on the lower half of the furnace.
-It can also be in a sliding compartment next to the air handler component of your furnace or on a rack kept on the furnace’s side.
-It will be located in a place where it can collect dust, pollen and other airborne particles as they make their way through your HVAC system.
+You’ll frequently find the air filter within the blower compartment, which is accessible through a metal door or hatch on the lower half of the furnace.
+It could also be in a sliding compartment next to the air handler component of your furnace or on a rack kept on the furnace’s side.
+It will be located in a place where it can trap dust, pollen and other airborne particles as they make their way through your HVAC system.

 Over time, the furnace filter accumulates more and more particles.
-At a certain point it will restrict airflow and could affect your home’s indoor air quality as well as your HVAC system’s total efficiency.
-By periodically cleaning or replacing the filter, you’ll keep everything working more effectively.
+At a certain point it will restrict airflow and might impact your home’s indoor air quality as well as your HVAC system’s overall efficiency.
+By consistently cleaning or replacing the filter, you’ll keep everything working more effectively.

 How Do I Change the Air Filter in My Furnace?

-Fortunately, you don’t need years of HVAC experience to know how to change a furnace filter.
+Thankfully, you don’t need tons of HVAC experience to know how to change a furnace filter.
 In fact, it’s one of the simplest tasks you can do to help draw out the best performance from your HVAC system.
-Here are some things to keep in mind before you begin:
+Here are some things to keep in mind before you start:

 - Make sure you check the filter’s size so the replacement air filter matches.